ethtri/RCSA_PowerPages/docs/DATAVERSE_INTEGRATION_GUIDE.md

 ## 🎯 **Overview**

-This guide provides a step-by-step approach to implement Dataverse Web API integration on Power Pages screens, based on our successful implementation in Risk Identification V2.
+This guide provides a comprehensive approach to implement Dataverse Web API integration on Power Pages screens, based on our successful implementation in Risk Identification V2. **This document contains critical learnings from debugging and resolving real-world Web API issues.**

 ## 🏗️ **Architecture Overview**